CCI Open Computer Labs

 If you are a CCI major, or student taking a class offered by CCI, and your card is not allowing you to gain access to any of the labs, please email email@example.com or contact the IT Service Desk (704.687.5500) to have access investigated and corrected.

-Burson 239A has a total of 34 workstations (26 Dells with Windows and 6 Apple iMacs) available 24x7 during the term.
+Burson 239A has a total of 34 workstations (26 Dells with Windows and 6 Apple iMacs) available 24×7 during the term.
 These workstations can print to the printer in the front of the room.
-The 24x7 Woodward 120 computer lab has a total of 20 Dell Windows systems, 4 Apple iMacs, and 8 Dell workstations with Ubuntu Linux.
+The 24×7 Woodward 143 computer lab has a total of 12 workstations (8 Dells with Windows, 2 Dells with Ubuntu Linux, and 2 Apple iMacs).

-In addition to the two 24x7 open computer labs, there is a speciality computer lab in Cone 169 with 20 high end Windows 10 workstations for use by students in the CCI forensics course sections and CCI Masters majors.
+In addition to the two 24×7 open computer labs, there is a specialty computer lab in Cone 169 with 20 high end Windows 10 workstations for use by students in the CCI forensics course sections and CCI Masters majors.
 CCI students are able to log into the systems, but only students enrolled in the Fall 2022 forensics class are granted additional administrative permissions to complete lab assignments.
 The Woodward 140 tiered classroom/computer lab has a total of 52 Windows 10 workstations.
-It is ocassionally made available for CCI group activities when classes are not scheduled.
+It is occasionally made available for CCI group activities when classes are not scheduled.

 Lab Use Rules & Regulations